 Our courses

-STAFF TRAINING
+TEACHER TRAINING

 This three-part course is designed to deepen understanding of how racism manifests within educational settings and provide clear, actionable steps for creating meaningful change.